Mark Schenerman, Ph.D | Graduate Program Director

 B.S., Biological Resources Engineering, University of Maryland, College Park

-Kevin Knapstein has over 12 years of experience in upstream process development, technology transfer, and biotech curriculum development.
-In his role as the Manager within the Biotechnology Research and Education Program (BREP) at the University of Maryland, he provided upstream process development, scale-up, and tech transfer for a variety of biotech clients in the pre-clinical workspace.
+Kevin Knapstein has over 14 years of experience in process development, technology transfer, and biotech curriculum development.
+In his previous role as the Manager within the Biotechnology Research and Education Program (BREP) at the University of Maryland, he provided upstream process development, scale-up, and tech transfer for a variety of biotech clients in the pre-clinical workspace.
 In addition, he has over 10 years of experience developing course curriculums for undergraduate and graduate engineering courses with a focus on practical biotechnology and biopharmaceutical engineering applications.
 His current work involves technology transfer consulting.

 Kevin received a B.S. in Biological Resources Engineering, B.S. in Physiology, and a Master of Engineering all from the University of Maryland – College Park.